Snowflake-Labs/sfquickstarts/site/devlabs/getting_started_with_snowflake.md

-summary: Getting Started with Snowflake
+summary: This is a broad introduction of Snowflake and covers how to login, run queries, and load data.
 id: getting_started_with_snowflake
-categories: getting-started
+categories: Getting Started
 environments: web
 status: Published
 feedback link: https://github.com/Snowflake-Labs/devlabs/issues
 tags: Getting Started, Data Science, Data Engineering
-authors: Sitara Simons, transferring previously written VHOL guide Q3 Refresh with edits by Jessica Hvozdovich

-# Getting Started with Snowflake - Icebreaker
+# Getting Started with Snowflake - Zero to Snowflake

 <!-- ------------------------ -->